Scattering Ashes Information and Methods

 If you're not sure about an appropriate scattering area, or have questions on what kind of ash scattering ceremony will be a meaningful experience for your family, it is always a good idea to consult with your funeral director.
 They have experience in planning such scattering events and can be very helpful in creating the kind of scattering of ashes event you desire.
 Todays funeral directors act as event planners, and have the resources and contacts to get things just right for this final tribute.
 Keep in mind that whatever funeral services you select, scattering ashes is just the final disposition and that you can still conduct traditional funeral services prior to the cremation.

-Cremation Scattering of Ashes Questions
+Ash Scattering Questions

 Where should I scatter ashes?